le0cadio/gleocadi0/README.md

 ##
 About Me 🤔

-- My name is Leo, I was born in Brazil, and currently I live in São Paulo.
+- My name is Leo, I was born in Brazil, and currently I live in Nyc.
 I study computer science bachelor and sometimes I make cool things with it

 - 🔭 Game Developer /  Software Engineer / IT Operations